marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 There!
 A nice and quick throughput visualization.

-Pretty happy how this turned out, the only thing is that I now realized that I need to update the the lead time sheets too, so that I only include the completed items.
+Pretty happy how this turned out, the only thing is that I now realized that I need to update the lead time sheets too so that I only include the completed items.
 I'll make an update to that post about that.

-In the next post we will do something more advanced and start to measure the queue lengths.
+In the next post, we will do something more advanced and start to measure the queue lengths.
 It will probably be two posts since we need to update the raw data with items that are not finished.